-US prosecutors get indictment against Wikileaks' Assange
+US prosecutors get indictment against WikiLeaks' Assange

 Facing extradition from Britain to Sweden to be questioned in a sexual molestation case, Assange six years ago took refuge in Ecuador's London embassy, where initially he was treated as a welcome guest.

-But following a change in the government of the south American nation, Ecuadorean authorities last March began to crack down on his access to outsiders and for a time cut off his Internet access.
+But after a change in the government of the South American nation, the Ecuadorean authorities last March began to crack down on his access to outsiders and for a time cut off his Internet access.